Solly Msimanga

-Solly Tshepiso Msimanga (born 16 July 1980) is a South African politician serving as the Leader of the Opposition in the Gauteng Provincial Legislature since May 2019.
+Solly Tshepiso Msimanga (born 16 July 1980) is a South African politician who has served as the Federal Chairperson of the Democratic Alliance since April 2026 and the Leader of the Opposition in the Gauteng Provincial Legislature since May 2019.
 He has been a Member of the Gauteng Provincial Legislature since February 2019, having previously served from 2014 to 2016.

-Msimanga was the Executive Mayor of the City of Tshwane Metropolitan Municipality from 2016 to 2019 and the DA Provincial Chairperson from 2014 to 2017.
-He is currently the Democratic Alliance's Gauteng Premier candidate for the 2024 elections.
-Msimanga was the party's unsuccessful candidate for the 2019 elections.
+Msimanga was the Executive Mayor of the City of Tshwane Metropolitan Municipality from 2016 to 2019.
+He was DA Provincial Chairperson from 2014 to 2017 and has been the DA Provincial Leader since 2020.
+Msimanga was the DA's unsuccessful Gauteng Premier candidate for the 2019 and the 2024 elections.

-Early life, education and family
+Early life and education

 Solly Tshepiso Msimanga was born in Atteridgeville, a township west of Pretoria.
 He attended Isaac Moré Primary School, Patogeng Higher Primary and Saulridge High School.
 He obtained a national diploma in marketing management and a BCompt from the University of Pretoria.

 Career

 Msimanga worked with Project Literacy and was enlisted at the Liberian embassy at one stage.
 Later on, he was employed by the United States embassy.
 He had been a national director for Legal Education And Development.
 He also held multiple senior management positions in the private sector.